LeChatP/RootAsRole/README.md

 9. Managing blacklist, whitelist and translating list for environnement variables. [inspirated by sudo environnement variables handling system](https://www.sudo.ws/repos/sudo/file/tip/plugins/sudoers/env.c)

+10. Find a way to automate creation of role, when command given that does not exist in roles.
+This must be done after enhancement of filter system for the capabilities on capable tool ([TODO #3 of Capable](https://github.com/SamerW/RootAsRole/tree/master/ebpf#to-do)) , and also after the stack analysis of capable ([TODO #1 of Capable](https://github.com/SamerW/RootAsRole/tree/master/ebpf#to-do)).
+And optionnaly after [TODO #2 of Capable](https://github.com/SamerW/RootAsRole/tree/master/ebpf#to-do).

 ## References

 [1] PAM repository : https://github.com/linux-pam/linux-pam